amolenk/dapr-hands-on/Assignment05/step-by-step.md

 2. Open the file `Assignment05/src/GovernmentService/Controllers/RDWController.cs` in VS Code.

-3. Add a private constant field to the class to hold the API key:
+3. Add a private constant field in this file to hold the API key:

    ```csharp
    private const string SUPER_SECRET_API_KEY = "A6k9D42L061Fx4Rm2K8";